sandstorm-io/sandstorm/docs/install.md

 ## Option 6: Using Sandstorm within Docker

 Docker is a popular tool for declaring how to run code on servers.
 Sandstorm can run within Docker.
-We suggest running Sandstorm outside of Docker, but if your organization runs all server software within Docker, this is one way to make that work.
+We recommend running Sandstorm outside of Docker because we mostly test Sandstorm outside of Docker and our integration with Docker is somewhat non-idiomatic.
+If your organization runs all server software within Docker, this is one way to make that work.

 To run Sandstorm within Docker, run the following commands in a shell.